tedsparc/httptail/README.md

-httptail
+HTTPtail
 ========

-HTTPtail is a "tail" style command line utility for continuously streaming the contents of a file on an HTTP server, as the file is appended to.
-This is mostly useful for streaming log files that are accessible over HTTP.
-The main difference is "tail" is line-oriented whereas HTTPtail is byte-oriented.
-Line orientation is a possible future feature.
+HTTPtail is a command-line utility in the style of "tail", for continuously streaming the contents of a file as it is appended to, with the file residing on an HTTP server.
+Locally, a system administrator might do "tail -f /var/log/foo.log", and with HTTPtail he can do "httptail -f http://example.com/log/foo.log" (if the appropriate Web server is in place).
+The intended use case is streaming the contents of log files as they are appended to.

 Requirements
 ---